bcgov/platform-services-registry/api/README.md

 | FLYWAY_IMAGE_NAME          | The URL for the NATS service.
 | FLYWAY_IMAGE_TAG          | The Flyway source image tag that will be deployed

+The following configuration points are used to provide links from a project's details to the namespace the project uses.
 | Name                                | Description |
 | :------------------------------- | :-----------|
 | PRODUCTION_NAMESPACE_GOLD_URL    | The URL to the Production Namespace in the Gold Cluster.